Obtaining an EB-5 U.S. Investor Visa with $500,000 in Investment Capital

 Are regional centers better to invest in than in a new enterprise?

-Some investors view regional centers as a desirable way to pursue an investor visa, because the centers allow a wealthy investor to make a cash investment without creating or managing a new enterprise.
+Some investors that own fractional shares view regional centers as a desirable way to pursue an investor visa, because the centers allow a wealthy investor to make a cash investment without creating or managing a new enterprise.
 However, it is important to make sure that you are signing up with a well-managed regional center.
 The mere fact that USCIS has designated the center does not protect the investor from the risk of losing the investment.
 As noted previously, it is important to remember that the regional center program is temporary.
 It will end in 2015 unless Congress votes to renew it.

 What is a TEA rural area?